Duke-GCB/iMADS/README.md

 ## Major Components
 __Predictions Config File__

-predictionsconf.yaml - this config file determines what will be downloaded and how prediction database will work
+imadsconf.yaml - this config file determines what will be downloaded and how prediction/preference database will work

 __Predictions Database__

-Postgres database contains indexed gene lists, custom user data and predicitions data for use by webserver.py
+Postgres database contains indexed gene lists, custom user data and predictions/preference data for use by webserver.py

 __Database Loading Script__

-load.py - downloads files and loads the database based on predictionsconf.yaml
+load.py - downloads files and loads the database based on imadsconf.yaml

 __Webserver__